Why Is My Outlet Buzzing? Is It Dangerous?

 Frequent Trips and Blown Fuses

-It is normal for breakers and fuses to trip in an electrical storm.
-However, if you are experiencing frequent tripping and regularly blown fuses, there is a good chance you have a fault within your circuits.
+It’s normal for breakers and fuses to trip in an electrical storm.
+However, if you are experiencing frequent tripping and regularly blown fuses, there’s a good chance you have a fault within your circuits.

-Flickering lights are not normal, and they can occur on their own or when appliances, lights, etc. are brought on-line.
-If you notice the lights dim when you turn on an appliance, or the lights flicker while an appliance is running, a certified electrical can identify the cause of the problem and perform the necessary repairs to your wires, circuits, or the appliance itself.
+Flickering lights are not normal, and they can occur on their own or when appliances, lights, etc., are working again.
+If you notice the lights dim when you turn on an appliance or the lights flicker while an appliance is running, a certified electrical can identify the cause of the problem and perform the necessary repairs to your wires, circuits, or the appliance itself.

 Sockets Don’t Work

-Whether it is a plug that won’t fit or a socket that sparks when you plug electronics into it, a busted socket is something you do not want to ignore.
+Whether it’s a plug that won’t fit or a socket that sparks when you plug electronics into it, a busted socket is something you do not want to ignore.
 It could be improperly grounded or components could be damaged that make the socket a potential fire hazard.

 Rusty Wires and Electrical Panels

 Rusty wires and electrical panels often occur in older homes.
 The older the home, the more likely rust is to form on these critical components.
-If you notice rust, it is advisable to take care of it quickly because it can spread quickly through the home.
+If you notice rust, it’s advisable to take care of it quickly because it can spread quickly through the home.

 Contact Genz-Ryan at (612) 223-6158 to discuss your electrical problems with our certified electricians.
-We have decades of electrical experience under our tool belts, and it is our pleasure to help you find the answers and solutions that fit your needs.
+We have decades of electrical experience under our tool belts, and we can help you find the solutions that keep your home safe.